LucasHTMartins/LucasHTMartins.github.io/index.md

 <!-- # Welcome to My Personal Website! -->

-I'm Lucas, an aspiring software developer, violinist, and enthusiast runner.
+I'm Lucas, an aspiring software developer, violinist, and runner enthusiast.
 Here, you'll find an overview of my journey in the world of coding, along with insights and projects that reflect my interests and expertise.
 Whether you’re here to explore my latest work, read about my adventures, or simply connect, I hope you find something that inspires you.

 ## Explore My Site:
 - **[Projects](projects/):** Dive into detailed summaries of the programming and computer science projects I’ve worked on.